Lumics/EspressiShotTimer/README.md

 <img src="images/IMG_2547.jpg" width="800">

 ## How it works
 The pump in most espresso machines is basically just a motor which produces a magnetic field when it gets power.
-This can be measured with a read sensor.
+This can be measured with a reed sensor.

-I wanted to use this effect as it is easy to add a read sensor to most machines.
+I wanted to use this effect as it is easy to add a reed sensor to most machines.
 You can easily glue/tape it to the pump and doesn't need much hardware adjustments or coffee machine knowledge.
 This makes it feasible for everybody to install this espresso shot timer at home.
 Furthermore, I decided to use an external 5V power supply, as I think it is too dangerous for most users to use the internal coffee machine electricity (230V can be dangerous!).